 How to Protect Your Home and Family from Winter Weather Challenges in All 50 States

-From Miami to Boston, recent freezing temperatures have impacted east coast and mid-west with unprecedented cold grip.
+From Florida to Great Lakes, recent freezing temperatures have impacted east coast and mid-west with unprecedented cold grip.
 In many regions, even an unexpected dip of the thermometer to the mid-40’s or 50’s can wreak havoc on unprepared homeowners.

 This guide also covers subjects other than those which common-sense and worst-case scenarios dictate — cleaning your gutters, stocking up on non-perishable groceries, water, batteries, and supplies – to include sufficient rock salt to keep walkways free of icy buildup.